github/pets-workshop/content/guided-workshop/exercises/7-create-environment.md

     git push -u origin add-resource-workflow
     ```

-1. Obtain the number for the issue you created for creating deployment environment by entering the following command in the terminal window and pressing <kbd>Enter</kbd> (or <kbd>Return</kbd> on a Mac):
+1. Obtain the number for the issue you created for creating deployment environment by entering the following command in the terminal window:

     ```bash
     gh issue list
     ```

-1. Create a pull request (PR) for the newly created branch referencing the issue, replacing <ISSUE_NUMBER> with the issue you obtained in the prior step by entering the following command in the terminal window and pressing <kbd>Enter</kbd> (or <kbd>Return</kbd> on a Mac):
+1. Create a pull request (PR) for the newly created branch referencing the issue, replacing <ISSUE_NUMBER> with the issue you obtained in the prior step by entering the following command in the terminal window:

     ```bash
     gh pr create -t "Add resource creation workflow" -b "Resolves #<ISSUE_NUMBER>"
     ```

-1. Merge the PR you just created by entering the following command, replacing <PR_NUMBER> with the newly generated PR number, in the terminal window and pressing <kbd>Enter</kbd> (or <kbd>Return</kbd> on a Mac):
+1. Merge the PR you just created by entering the following command, replacing <PR_NUMBER> with the newly generated PR number, in the terminal window:

     ```bash
     gh pr merge <PR_NUMBER>
     ```

+1. When prompted, press <kbd>Enter</kbd> (or <kbd>return</kbd> on a Mac) to create a merge commit.
+1. When prompted, press <kbd>y</kbd> and press <kbd>Enter</kbd> (or <kbd>return</kbd> on a Mac) to delete the branch and return to `main`.
+1. When prompted, press <kbd>Enter</kbd> (or <kbd>return</kbd> on a Mac) to submit the command.

     > **IMPORTANT:** Normally you would go through a standard review flow before merging a PR.
 Because we're working through a set of exercises as part of a workshop we're going to shortcut a couple of steps.